-A Bookbuild is a process that will be conducted by the Joint Lead Managers before the Opening Date.
+The Bookbuild process was conducted by the Joint Lead Managers before the Opening Date.

-In this process, the Bookbuild participants are invited to lodge bids for Australian Unity MCIs.
-On the basis of those bids, Australian Unity, in consultation with the Joint Lead Managers will determine the Dividend Rate for Australian Unity MCIs and the firm Allocations to Bookbuild participants, being Syndicate Brokers and Institutional Investors.
+In this process, the Bookbuild participants were invited to lodge bids for Australian Unity MCIs.
+On the basis of those bids, Australian Unity, in consultation with the Joint Lead Managers determined the Dividend Rate for Australian Unity MCIs and the firm Allocations to Bookbuild participants, being Syndicate Brokers and Institutional Investors.